Vis (island)

 Vis (/sh/) is a Croatian island in the Adriatic Sea.
 Before the end of World War I, the island was held by the Liburnians, the Republic of Venice, the Napoleonic Kingdom of Italy, and the Austrian Empire.
 During the 19th century, the sea to the north of Vis was the site of two naval battles.
 In 1920, the island was ceded to the Kingdom of Yugoslavia as part of the Treaty of Rapallo.
 During World War II, the island was the headquarters of the Yugoslav Partisan movement.
 After the war, Vis was used as a naval base for the Yugoslav People's Army until 1989.
 The island's main industries are viticulture, fishing, fish processing, and tourism.

 Geography

-The farthest inhabited island off the Croatian mainland, Vis had a population of 3,313 in 2021.
+The island is composed predominantly of limestone rocks through which precipitation rapidly infiltrates into the karst underground.
+There are no permanent surface streams, but groundwater is retained within a geological structure known as the Komiža salt diapir, making Vis one of the few Adriatic islands with its own freshwater reserves.
+This geological structure was formed by the uplift of Triassic evaporite rocks approximately 220 million years old.
+At the contact between permeable limestones and less permeable evaporites, natural barriers have formed, allowing the accumulation of significant quantities of underground freshwater.
+Because the amount of available water depends entirely on local precipitation, the groundwater resources of Vis are vulnerable to prolonged droughts, increased tourist consumption, and potential contamination of the karst aquifer.

 Vis has an area of 90.26 km2.
 Its highest point is Hum, which is 587 m above sea level.

+Population

-The island's two largest settlements are the town of Vis on the island's eastern side (the settlement for which the island was originally named) and Komiža on its western coast.
+The farthest inhabited island off the Croatian mainland, Vis had a population of 3,313 in 2021.
+The island's two largest settlements are the town of Vis on the eastern side (the settlement for which the island was originally named) and Komiža on its western coast.